LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

-In the lesson, after making some MVPs we sent them to the client for a review.
-After the client reviews he gave us an answer:
+After making MVP in the last lessons, we sent them to the client for review.
+After the client reviews, he gave us an answer:

 > Why does creating users involve adding passwords for them?
 Do you want me to send those passwords via email?
 It's unsafe!
-Please build the invitation system with randomized links, so they would create their passwords themselves.
+Please build the invitation system with randomized links so that they would create their passwords themselves.

-How to create users wasn't mentioned.
-So now of course to do how the client wants using the invitation system means we need to redo the whole logic and tests.
-And it's our job to tell the client that it will cost more or to refuse to do it.
+How to create users should have been mentioned.
+So now, of course, we need to redo the logic and tests to do how the client wants to use the invitation system.
+And it's our job to tell the client it will cost more or refuse to do it.

-Now we will do it of course!
+Here's the list of topics that we'll cover below:
+- Sending mail to the invited user.
+- Register the user to the correct company and role from the invitation link.
+- Rewriting old tests and writing new ones.

 ---

 ## Sending Invitation Mail

-So, first, instead of creating the user let's send an invitation mail.
-For this, we need to save a new Model where we will save the email, invitation token, company ID, and role ID.
+So, first, instead of creating the user, let's send an invitation mail.
+For this, we need to save a new Model where we will keep the email, invitation token, company ID, and role ID.

 ```php
 php artisan make:model Invitation -m